Turn up and go/ Mass Rapid Transit

 Developing the business case

-This service would travel along Papanui and Main North Roads to the north as well as Riccarton and Main South Roads to the south-west.
+This service would travel along Papanui and Main North Roads to the north as well as Riccarton and Main South Roads to the southwest.
 The route would use Tuam, Manchester and Victoria Streets in the city centre.

-Why are we suggesting this route?
+Why we're suggesting this route

 • About a third of the Greater Christchurch population could live within these corridors in the future.